jdittrich/userNeedResearchBook/text/allURBook.md

 ### (Re) Move data to other groups

-When improving your structure it might be necessary to remove pieces of data from groups, either moving to a temporary »misc« group or to another, more suitable group.
+When improving your structure it might be necessary to remove pieces of data from groups, either moving the data to a temporary »misc« group or to another, more suitable group.

 While we want to make use of the data we have, it is most important to create sound and helpful principles based on the data – instead of just  putting everything under a label.

-It is possible that you can state an insight more clearly but as a result, the  clearer title may no longer encompass all data in the group.
+It is possible that you can state an insight more clearly  insight more clearly by rewriting the group’s title, but as a result, the clearer title may no longer encompass all data in the group.
 In this case, go for clarity of the groups title, even if it means that the theme does not encompass all the data currently subsumed in the group.